Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat lying on a green towel

-Image Credit: Danica Stradecke, Unsplash
+Photo Credit By: Danica Stradecke, Unsplash

 4. Examine Your Cat’s Paws

 Before you clean your cat’s paws, take note of the general condition.
 Look for signs of inflammation, injury, and infection, as well as wounds, abrasions, or foreign objects.
-If your cat’s paws are really dirty, it may be difficult to get a good look, but do your best.
+If your cat’s paws are really dirty, it may be difficult to get a good look but do your best.

 5. Rinse Your Cat’s Paws

 If you don’t notice any signs of injury or infection, you can move forward with cleaning your cat’s paws.
-This not only removes the heavy dirt or debris, but it prepares your cat’s paws for shampooing.
+This not only removes the heavy dirt or debris, but it also prepares your cat’s paws for shampooing.

 Begin with rinsing your cat’s paws with tepid water.
 Some cats won’t tolerate running water, so you may need to use a basin of water and dip your cat’s feet in.
-If your cat doesn’t like having its feet dipped, use a washcloth or pet wipe.
+If your cat doesn’t like having their feet dipped, use a washcloth or pet wipe.

 Rinse one paw at a time, lightly rubbing the dirt and debris away.